 In the learning algorithm, the state is defined by using a layout of freight cars, the car to be moved, the number of cars to be moved, and the destination of the removed car.
 An evaluation value called Q-value is assigned to each state, and the evaluation value is calculated by several update rules based on the Q-Learning algorithm.
 In the learning process, a Q-value in a certain update rule is referred from another update rule, in accordance with the state transition.
 Then, the Q-value is discounted according to the transfer distance of the locomotive.
 Consequently, Q-values at each state represent the total processing time of marshaling to achieve the best layout from the state.
 Moreover, in the proposed method, only referred Q-values are stored by using table look-up technique, and the table is dynamically constructed by binary tree in order to obtain the best solution with feasible memory space.
-In computer simulations, a performance of the proposed method is compared to that of the method based on the movement counts of freight cars and of the method based on the transfer distance of locomotive.
+In order to show effectiveness of the proposed method, computer simulations are conducted for several methods.